Tarrafal de São Nicolau, Cape Verde: History

 Before the 19th century, the roadstead of Tarrafal was little used because it was far from the main settlement of the island, Ribeira Brava.
 It was mentioned as Terrafal in the 1747 map by Jacques-Nicolas Bellin.
 It became an anchorage for whaling ships in the 19th century, and fish processing infrastructure was built, leading to further growth of the settlement.
 The settlement became a town in the early 1990s and a city in 2010.

 Transport

 The port of Tarrafal was constructed in 1991.
 It has 2 quays and a roll-on/roll-off ramp and a passenger terminal.
 The total length of the quays is 137 m, and the maximum depth is 7 m.
 There are ferry connections from Tarrafal to the islands of São Vicente (Mindelo) and Santiago (Praia).
+Porto Tarrafal is a member port of the International Association of Ports and Harbors (IAPH).